+- 1. Copies of the exam instruction sheet.

+- 2. Copies of the examinee scoresheets.

+- 3. Copies of the proctor instruction

-- 1. Copies of the exam cover sheet. - 2.
-Copies of the examinee and proctor scoresheets. - 3.
-Exam beers, bottle opener, pitcher and cups. - 4.
-Water and bread to cleanse the palate. - 5.
-Mechanical pencils. - 6.
-Sufficient supply of standard size (8.5. by 11), ruled paper preferably not three-hole punched loose-leaf paper, since it tends to jam in scanner and copy machines.
+- 4. A copy of the proctors' consensus sheet.

+- 5. Copies of the proctor's scoresheet.

+- 6. Exam beers, bottle opener, pitcher and cups.

+- 7. Water and bread to cleanse the palate.

+- 8. Mechanical pencils.

+- 9. Sufficient supply of standard size (8.5. by 11), ruled paper preferably not three-hole punched loose-leaf paper, since it tends to jam in scanner and copy machines.
 If this is not available, the Exam Director can provide a lined template that can be used to generate answer sheets.